FAQ for Columbia’s Preferred Name Policy

 I need to change my legal name, how will this affect my preferred name?

-If you have a preferred name in SSOL and submit a subsequent legal name change, you must delete your preferred name in SSOL in order for the new legal name to appear.
+If you have a preferred/chosen name in Vergil and submit a subsequent legal name change, you must delete your preferred/chosen name in Vergil in order for the new legal name to appear.
 Please contact the Student Service Center with any questions.

 For More Information